 We travelled over the New Year period and given its California it was not overly cold but still pack a jacket, you will definitely need it.

-Here is our list of must visit while travelling this gorgeous city…
+Here is our list of must do things when visiting this gorgeous city…

 The Iconic San Francisco Cable Car